Markovian Noise Modelling and Parameter Extraction Framework for Quantum Devices: Framework

-The present work focusses on a handful of simple conventional quantum noise channels, as well as modifications to these, typically used to describe the $T_1$, $T_2$, and $T_2^*$ decay times.
-It should be noted that the primary focus of this work is based on 2-qubit experiments, and so only the 2-qubit circuit representations will be discussed with the generalisation to larger systems being trivial.
-The act of measurement is indicated by the final gate in each circuit, which converts the quantum state to a classical register indicated by the double line at the bottom of the circuit.
+The present work focuses on a handful of simple conventional quantum noise channels, as well as modifications to these, which are typically used to describe decay times $T_1$, $T_2$, and $T_2^*$.
+It should be noted that the primary focus of this work is based on 2-qubit demonstrations, and so only the 2-qubit circuit representations will be discussed.

-The $T_1$ relaxation time is the simplest of the sequences, as depicted in \eqref{circ:2q_t1_00}, and consists in this case of a qubit, or set of $n$ qubits, being initialised in the $\ket{0}^n$ state, after which a set of $X^n$ gates is applied to excite the qubits to the $\ket{1}^n$ state.
-After this excitation, the qubits are left to decay for a variable time, here set to be a period of $296\,\si{\micro\second}$, after which the states are measured in the computational basis and the state distribution calculated.
+The circuit built to measure the $T_1$ relaxation time is the simplest of the sequences, as depicted in \Cref{fig:basic_circuits}a, and consists in this case of a qubit, or set of $n$ qubits, initialised in the $\ket{0}^n$ state, after which a set of $X^n$ gates is applied to excite the qubits to the $\ket{1}^n$ state.
+After this excitation, the qubits decay for a variable time, after which the states are measured in the computational basis and the state distribution calculated.

-For the $T_2$ procedure, the Hahn echo sequence \cite{Hahn1950} is used, depicted in \eqref{circ:2q_t2e}, which consists of a set of $n$ qubits being initialised in the $\ket{0}^n$ state, after which a set of $\pi/2$ rotations is applied, around the $x$- or $y$-axis.
-Succeeding this is a delay period of variable time followed by a $\pi$ rotation around the same axis as the first rotation, and then another delay time of the same period, and a final $\pi/2$ rotation in the same direction to return the state to $\ket{0}^n$ where it can be measured.

-The $T_2^*$ procedure, shown in \eqref{circ:2q_t2s}, consists of the qubit set again being initialised as $\ket{0}^n$, after which a $\pi/2$ rotation is applied, in this case through the Hadamard gate, $H$, to the $\ket{+}$ state.
-After this the state is left to undergo pure dephasing for a variable time period, after which another Hadamard operator is applied to return the qubits to the $\ket{0}$ state where they can be measured.
-It should be noted that a Hadamard operation is hermitian, $H = H^\dagger$, meaning that the second Hadamard gate undoes the initial $\pi/2$ rotation to reorient the dephased qubit, rather than rotating it to the $\ket{1}$ state, which would occur with two sequences of other rotation gates, such as $R_X(\pi/2)$.
+The $T_2^*$ procedure, shown in \Cref{fig:basic_circuits}b, consists of the qubit set again being initialised as $\ket{0}^n$, after which a $\pi/2$ rotation is applied, in this case through the Hadamard gate, $H$, to the $\ket{+}$ state.
+After this, the state is left to undergo pure dephasing for a variable time period, after which another Hadamard operator is applied to return the qubits to the $\ket{0}$ state where they can be measured.

+For the procedure $T_2$, the Hahn echo sequence \cite{Hahn1950} is used, shown in \Cref{fig:basic_circuits}c, which consists of a set of $n$ qubits initialised in the state $\ket{0}^n$, after which a set of $\pi/2$ rotations is applied around the $x$- or $y$-axis.
+These $\pi/2$ rotations are applied through an $R_Y$ gate, defined as

+Succeeding this is a delay period of variable time followed by a $\pi$ rotation (as $Y = R_Y(\pi)$) around the same axis as the first rotation, and then another delay time of the same period, and a final $\pi/2$ rotation in the same direction to return the state to $\ket{0}^n$ where it can be measured.